 In the past, executives could earn performance shares under the E-LTIP based on the Company's actual achievement measured against both annual performance goals and three-year cumulative performance goals.
 In 2012, following a comprehensive review of our executive compensation program, the Compensation Committee modified the long-term incentive performance share award program to remove the annual performance component.
-Beginning with 2013, E-LTIP awards are based solely on cumulative goals over a three-year performance period.
-The service period for these performance shares is typically three years from the date of grant.
-Earned performance shares vest three years from the date of grant after the Compensation Committee certifies the results
+Therefore, beginning in 2013, E-LTIP awards are based solely on cumulative goals over a three-year performance period.
+The service period for these performance shares is three years from the date of grant.
+Earned performance shares vest three years from the date of grant, after the Compensation Committee certifies the results for the performance period.